Crayon2000/GitConduit/README.md

 GitConduit is a Windows application use to export git repositories from one Git web platform to another.

 It supports the following services:

 * Gogs
 * GitBucket
 * GitHub

-## Requierements
+## Requirements

 * Make sure *git.exe* is in your path
-* If you are exporting to an organisation, make sure it exist in the destination application
+* If you are exporting to an organization, make sure it exist in the destination application

 ## How To Use

 * Fill the **Source** section and click on the **Next** button
 * Select the owner of the source repositories and click on the **Next** button
 * Select the repositories you want to export and click on the **Next** button